Hurtak/gulp-boilerplate/README.md

 - [autoprefixer](https://github.com/postcss/autoprefixer)
 - [sourcemaps](https://github.com/floridoo/gulp-sourcemaps)
 - [minification](https://github.com/jakubpawlowicz/clean-css) (only in dist mode)
-- cache busting by appending hash of the file content to the filename (app.js → app-3bb897e475.js)
+- cache busting by appending hash of the file content to the filename, app.js → app-3bb897e475.js (only in dist mode)

 ### HTML